rlemaigre/Easy-DnD/README.md

 A Drag component is assigned the class `drag-in` when the mouse is over it and a drag operation isn't in progress, `drag-out` otherwise.
 Depending on the mode of the Drop component currently under the mouse cursor, the source Drag component is also assigned the classes `drag-mode-copy`, `drag-mode-cut` and `drag-mode-reordering`.

+If a drag is in progress, `dnd-ghost` will be bound to the ghost.
+The Drag component can also optionally accept an additional class (`drag-class` prop) to bind to the ghost.
+When using a DropList, the `dnd-ghost` class and `drag-class` prop will both **NOT** be bound if the `drag-image` slot is defined.

 During a drag operation, the Drop components on the page are assigned several CSS classes :

 * for all Drop components : `type-allowed` if the Drop component accepts the type of the drag operation, `type-forbidden` otherwise